Richard-Geoghegan/aStoryOfME35/README.md

 # aStoryOfME35 📖

-Welcome to **aStoryOfME35**, a captivating journey through the life of [Author Name].
+Welcome to **aStoryOfME35**, a captivating journey through the life of Chris Rogers.
 This book is a blend of personal reflections, fictional twists, and inspiring lessons on life, challenges, and self-discovery.
 From the first page to the last, it offers a profound exploration of what it means to grow, learn, and thrive in an ever-changing world.

 ## Table of Contents